- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 - Non-tariff barriers (such as rules of origin) have much bigger impact than tariffs

-- New infrastructure will take time to implement – extra trade admin and costs for government and business
+- New red tape means extra costs for UK government and business

 - Small percentage drop in EU-related trade will cost UK £ billions.
 In 2019: